 The capital of Umbria, Perugia is a place with a rich past.
 Historical sources say that between the 6th and 3rd centuries BC, the city was fortified by massive town walls in travertine blocks that followed the hilly ground around the city – and are still largely visible today, particularly to the west and north.
 Six of seven gates, partly modified by the Romans and once again in the Middle Ages, allowed access into town.
 Built to last, they exist to this day.

 Venice’s lagoon has served as the best set of “wonder walls” any city could ever ask for.

 But there’s more: the Castello sestiere in Venice is home to the vast Arsenale, which dates back to 1104 and is where the ships that enabled Venice to create her maritime empire were built.
 Galileo himself helped out with the design.
 Admire the Arsenale’s scope from the 15th-century Porta Magna lion gate and peer at the impressive two-mile long ramparts that surround it.
 Don’t count on getting inside, though – unless you’ve got a friend in the Italian Navy!

-Which of these wonder walls you would like to attack?
+Which of these wonder walls of Italy you would like to visit?
 Let us know!